arm-developer-tools/windowsperf/wperf/README.md

 You can output JSON instead of human readable tables with `wperf`.
 We've introduced three new command line flags which should help you emit JSON.
 Flag `--json` will emit JSON for tables with values.
 Quiet mode can be selected with `-q`.
 This will suppress human readable printouts.
 Please note that `--json` implies `-q`.
 You can also emit JSON to file directly with `--output <FILENAME>`.
-Optionally add `--cwd` command line option to specify directory where `<FILENAME>` will be created.
+Optionally add `--cwd` command line option to specify the directory where `<FILENAME>` will be created.

 Currently we support `--json` with `stat`, `sample`, `record`, `list`, `man` and `test` commands.